YaroslavVolvach/ShopStore/README.md

 "npm i" to install dependencies

-"npm develop" to start project in local host
+"npm run develop" to start project in local host

 ## Credits